 Tonight at sundown begins the eighth Biblical month of Cheshvan.
 Eight is the Hebrew number for New Beginnings.
-Two weeks ago I had a headache for 7 days.
+Thirteen months ago I had a headache for 7 days.
 Little did I know I was experiencing an aneurysm.
 We went to the emergency room on the 8th day.
 It was a miracle that I did not die nor have any loss of memory, speech impairment, seizures, or paralysis.
 On the eighth day God healed me.

 Did you know that this was the month The Holy Flood began.
 Do you ever wonder about the reason for the story of Noah and the Ark?
 We sometimes tend to think of it as a children’s story.
 But the lessons are so much deeper.
 Here’s a short poem capturing 11 wonderful lessons.